Design and Technology at Sir Thomas Rich's

 - Core design skills

-- Materials and applications: Woods, metals, plastics, paper and board, composite, smart, modern.
+- Materials and applications: Timbers, metals, plastics, paper and board, composite, smart, modern

 - Manufacturing methods using those materials

 - Digital design and manufacture